 "Assignment" means an assignment in writing by an act of the parties concerned.
 While in case of licensing, the right in the trademark continues to vest with the proprietor, the assignment of the trademark leads to a change in the ownership of the mark.
 A registered trademark is assignable with or without the goodwill in respect of all or only some of the goods/services for which the mark is registered.
 India is a member to TRIPS and Article 21 of the TRIPS dealing with Licensing and Assignment mandates that "... the owner of a registered trademark shall have the right to assign the trademark with or without the transfer of the business to which the trademark belongs."
 Section 39 of the (Indian) Trade Marks Act, 1999 allows for the assignment of an unregistered trademark with or without the goodwill of the business concerned.

-Indian law contains restriction on the assignments of trademark, whether registered or unregistered, whereby multiple exclusive rights would be created in more than one person which would result in confusion.
-However, the assignment with limitations imposed, such as goods to be sold in different markets, ie, within India or for exports are valid.
+Indian law contains embargo on the assignments of trademark, whether registered or unregistered, whereby multiple exclusive rights would be created in more than one person which would result in deception/confusion.
+However, the assignment with limitations imposed, such as goods to be sold in different markets, i.e., within India or for exports are valid.
 The Registrar is authorized to issue a certificate of validity of the proposed assignment on a statement of case by the proprietor of a registered trademark who proposes to assign the mark.
 The said certificate as to validity is conclusive unless vitiated by fraud.
-The assignments, wherein exclusive rights are created with respect to different markets within India are also valid.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist professional advice should be sought about your specific circumstances.
 The views expressed in this article are solely of the authors of this article.

 Specific Questions relating to this article should be addressed directly to the author.